 Cross & Culture 2020

-Join us for an evening of dinner and discussion with theologian and author John Dyer.
+Join us for an evening of dinner and discussion with theologian and author Dr. John Dyer.
 John currently serves as Dean of Enrollment Services and Educational Technology and Adjunct Professor in Media Arts and Worship at Dallas Theological Seminary.
 John's book, From the Garden to the City, explores the "redeeming and corrupting power of technology."
 He has also delivered several lectures at Dallas Theological Seminary on theology and technology.

 The evening will also include a Q & A with a panelist of technology professionals from our church body.